woodrush/lambdalisp/README.md

 ### Running LambdaLisp
 #### On Binary Lambda Calculus
-After building all of the required tools and interpreters, running LambdaLisp on the Binary Lambda Calculus interpreter `Blc` can be done as follows.
+After building all of the required tools and interpreters, running LambdaLisp on the Binary Lambda Calculus interpreter `Blc` can be done as follows:
-To run on `tromp` or `uni`, replace `Blc` with `tromp` or `uni`.

 ```sh
 cd ./bin
 # Pack the 01 bitstream to a bytestream